What Are the Top Ways I Can Prevent Cavities in My Kid’s Teeth?

 - Eat tooth-healthy foods.
 Foods that are rich in phosphate and calcium – e.g. cheese, nuts, broccoli, and cauliflower – help replace minerals in the enamel and reinforce teeth.

 So there you have it!
 Quick cavity-prevention tips.
-Stay tuned for the next post how to handle pacifiers and thumb-sucking habits.
+Stay tuned for the next post on how to handle pacifiers and thumb-sucking habits.